hansenp/diachrscripts/docs/tutorial.rst

 ########

-This tutorial describes the entire workflow from downloading the data, calling the interactions with ``Diachromatic``, pooling interactions from different replicates, calling unbalanced interactions with ``DICer`` up to the various analyzes of interactions with unbalanced read counts that can be performed in Jupyter Notebooks.
+This tutorial describes the entire workflow from downloading the data, calling the interactions with ``Diachromatic``, pooling interactions from different replicates, calling unbalanced interactions with ``UICer`` up to the various analyzes of interactions with unbalanced read counts that can be performed in Jupyter Notebooks.

 .. image:: img/analysis_flowchart.png